opscale-co/nova-widgets/README.md

 ```

-Next up, you must register the tool with Nova using **Singleton pattern**.
+Next up, you must register the tool with Nova.
 This is typically done in the `tools` method of the `NovaServiceProvider`.

 ```php